mm16bn/COP4610_Project1/README.md

 Known Bugs:
 - background execution is finicky in certain scenarios ex: & ls &
+- piping does not properly execute the commands ex: ls | wc
 ### Special Considerations:

 ### Extra Credit: